claudiocapanema/fedpredict/README.md

 # Welcome to FedPredict
 ## The first-ever Federated Learning plugin!

-FedPredict is a Federated Learning (FL) plugin that can significantly improve FL solutions without requiring additional training or expensive processing.
+**FedPredict** is a Federated Learning (FL) plugin designed to enhance existing FL solutions without requiring additional training or computational overhead.
-FedPredict enables personalization for traditional methods, such as FedAvg and FedYogi.
+It enables personalization in standard algorithms such as FedAvg and FedYogi, improving performance in heterogeneous environments.

-It is also a modular plugin that operates in the prediction stage of FL without requiring any modification in the training step.
+As a modular component, FedPredict operates exclusively during the prediction phase of FL and does not require any modifications to the training process.

-This project has been developed in the laboratories WISEMAP (UFMG), H.IAAC (UNICAMP), and NESPED (UFV).
+This project has been developed through a collaboration between the **WISEMAP Lab (UFMG)**, **H.IAAC Lab (UNICAMP)**, and **NESPED Lab (UFV)**.

-The list of projects that use FedPredict is the following (updating):
+The list of projects currently using FedPredict includes (continuously updated):

-- [FL-H.IAAC](https://github.com/AllanMSouza/FL-H.IAAC): it has the code of the experiments of FedPredict papers in **IEEE DCOSS-IoT [2023](https://ieeexplore.ieee.org/document/10257293) and 2024 (i.e., FedPredict and FedPredict-Dynamic**).
+- [FL-H.IAAC_docker](https://github.com/claudiocapanema/FL-HIAAC_docker): it has the code of the experiments of FedPredict papers in **IEEE DCOSS-IoT [2023](https://ieeexplore.ieee.org/document/10257293) and [2024](https://ieeexplore.ieee.org/abstract/document/10621488) (i.e., FedPredict and FedPredict-Dynamic**), and IEEE Transactions on Emerging Topics [2025](https://ieeexplore.ieee.org/abstract/document/10713874) (extended FedPredict).
 - PFLib (will be available soon).
-- PyFlexe (will be available soon).

 ## Documentation

-Please access the FedPredict [documentation](https://claudiocapanema.github.io/fedpredict/) for tutorials and API details.
+Please access the FedPredict [documentation](https://claudiocapanema.github.io/fedpredict/) for tutorials and API details. (updating)

 ## Why FedPredict?